SDGforskning/sdg-strings/SDG05_query_action_WoS.md

 Given this complex background, we have chosen to interpret "relevant" research as follows:
 In targets which do not use gender/sex/women terms in the target itself (5.4 and 5.6), we do not limit to gender/sex/women, as a rule.
 In the other targets which specify gender/sex/women terms, we include terms for women, sex, gender, gender non-conforming and transgender.
-While one could argue for a narrower approach, we think that including gender minorities along with women is aligned with the very first theme of the SDG: "Achieve gender equality" - especially as some of the SDG5 target issues are relevant for some gender minorities <a href="#f9ca">(UN Human Rights Office of the High Commissioner, 2025)</a>.
+While one could argue for a narrower approach, we think that including gender minorities along with women is aligned with the very first theme of the SDG: "Achieve gender equality" - especially as some of the SDG5 target issues are relevant for some gender minorities <a href="#f9ca">(UN OHCHR, 2025b)</a>.
 From a practical perspective, this approach also avoids having a widely different scope between targets, and helps us to build searches with good recall, as some research will use general terms for gender but be relevant for women.

 For the relevant targets we therefore use a standard "women, girls and gender" string (see under), although parts of this are modified as needed to improve precision (see individual target notes if this applies).
 This string has taken elements from <a href="#f10ca">Song et al. (2016)</a>.